-At the end of the course you will be asked to write two separate essays (3 pages each, double-spaced) on topics of enduring significance in this course.
+At the end of the course, you will be asked to write two separate essays (3 pages each, double-spaced) on topics of enduring significance in this course.
 This paper will be worth 70 points.

-Written work will be evaluated using a rubric (i.e., grading key) designed by the instructor.
+Written work will be evaluated using a rubric (i.e., grading key) designed by the instructor and TA.
 They will be evaluated for their effectiveness, organization, clarity, and coherence in addressing content-based questions as well as their grammar, punctuation, and use of standard written English.
-Grading rubrics for each paper will be made available to you.